Our Platform

 Language Justice

 APIs CAN believes that to be an equitable and representative democracy, we must center language access in order to have a truly participatory government.
-With our partners across the Commonwealth, we are championing language access advocacy for the most commonly spoken AAPI languages in Massachusetts in all areas of civic life.
-78% of Asian Americans in Massachusetts speak a language other than English at home, and a third of Asian Americans in Massachusetts speak English less than “very well.”
-(Source)
+We are championing language access for the most commonly spoken AAPI languages in Massachusetts in all areas of civic life.

-• An Act relative to the training, assessment, and assignment of qualified school interpreters in educational settings (H.520/S.320), Senator Brendan Crighton, Representative Antonio Cabral
+• An Act relative to the training, assessment, and assignment of qualified school interpreters in educational settings (H.520/S.320), Senator Brendan Crighton and Representative Antonio Cabral

 Data Equity

-• An Act establishing the Massachusetts Data Privacy Act (H.104/S.29), Senator Michael Moore, Representative Andreas Vargas and Representative David Rogers
+• An Act establishing the Massachusetts Data Privacy Act (H.4746/S.2619), Joint Committee on Advanced Information Technology, the Internet and Cybersecurity

 • “Our communities have always known what we need to thrive.
 This agenda reflects the real conditions facing AAPI and BIPOC communities—and a path forward built through solidarity and collective action.”